• Skip to primary navigation

 • To make sure you get 12 cakes, divide the mixture in the mixing bowl into quarters – each quarter will give you 3 cakes.

-• Take 1/3 of each quarter and roll into a ball in your hands.
+• Take ⅓ of each quarter and roll it into a ball in your hands.
 If you rinse your hands under cold water before forming the balls the mixture will not stick to your hands.

-• Flatten each ball slightly and place on a baking tray lined with baking parchment paper.
-If you don’t have baking parchment you could just lightly grease the baking tray with a little butter or margarine.
+• Flatten each ball slightly and place it on a baking tray lined with baking parchment.
+If you don't have baking parchment grease the baking tray with a little butter or margarine.

 • Repeat until you have rolled all 12 cakes.

-• Preheat the oven to 170C / 325F and bake the cakes for 20 minutes until they are golden brown
+• Preheat the oven to 170C / 325F and bake the cakes for 25 to 30 minutes until golden brown.

 • Remove from the oven and allow to cool.